UniMath/agda-unimath/src/universal-algebra/terms-over-signatures.lagda.md

   induced-function-term :
     {l2 : Level} → {A : UU l2} →
-    is-model-type σ A → (t : term σ) →
+    is-model-of-signature-type σ A → (t : term σ) →
     tuple A (arity-term σ t) → A
   induced-function-term {l2} {A} m t v with
     ( has-decidable-equality-list